Darren-Choo/SC1015-DataSci-AI_Python/README.md

 ## Key Learning Points
 - Learnt to apply K-fold cross-validation in our project.
-- Handling datasets with missing and irrelavant data.
+- Handling datasets with missing and irrelevant data.

 ## References
 - https://worldhappiness.report/